eliteprodev/rtc-simple-server/README.md

-[VidAud](#important-announcement) / _rtsp-simple-server_ is a ready-to-use and zero-dependency server and proxy that allows users to publish, read and proxy live video and audio streams.
+[rtc-simple-server](#important-announcement) / _rtsp-simple-server_ is a ready-to-use and zero-dependency server and proxy that allows users to publish, read and proxy live video and audio streams.

 Live streams can be published to the server with: